wslominska/TeskaLabs/exports.md

 ## List of Exports
 The list of Exports allows you to see all the exports with the information about their data source, output, export size, and when it was exported.
 The exports on the list are sorted according to their export time: from the most recent to the oldest.
 You can open each export’s detailed view by clicking on its name.
-The exports on the list are categorized according to colour:
+The exports on the list are categorized according to their colour:
 - Exports in green indicate successfully completed exports.
 - Exports in yellow indicate exports that are in progress.
 - Exports in red indicate failed exports.